Ocram95/pcap_injector/README.md

 # Acknowledgement

-This work has been supported by EU Project [SIMARGL](https://simargl.eu) - Secure Intelligent Methods for Advanced Recognition of Malware and Stegomalware, Grant Agreement No 833042.
+This work was originally supported by EU Project [SIMARGL](https://simargl.eu) - Secure Intelligent Methods for Advanced Recognition of Malware and Stegomalware, Grant Agreement No 833042.